sisiwei/nyu-spring-tutorials/week2.md

 # Week 2 - Inspector, CSS and Layouts
-After Zoe's HTML/CSS workshop, let's dig deeper into what you can do with CSS and make a few layouts.

 Quick announcement: I'm planning on splitting our time together in half.
-Roughly 2 hours of demos/new information, and roughly 2 hours of lab time on any interactive work you want to do in your studio classes.
+Roughly 2-3 hours of demos/new information, and roughly 1-2 hours of lab time on any interactive work you want to do in your studio classes.
 During the second half of our workshops we can go off in any direction pertaining to a project you're working on.

-Question: Spring Break, March 15th off or 22nd off?
+Also, we have no session on March 15th, instead of March 22nd.

 ### What You'll Learn
 * How to use the Web Inspector
-* How to use CSS floats and the mysterious clearfix.
-* How to make your own layouts
+* HTML and CSS Review
+* Why the Internet is Made Out of Boxes

 ## Today's Session